 I’ve had so much fun sharing these Chicago holiday events with you!
 The best thing about travel blogging is getting to relive all of our experiences once we get home.
 One of the most interesting spots we visited was the Museum of Science and Industry Christmas Around the World exhibit.
 Wait until you see these amazing decorations…

-This post is sponsored by Museum of Science and Industry.
+This post is sponsored by Museum of Science and Industry and contains commissionable links.

 When I first started researching Chicago holiday events, one that kept showing up with rave reviews was the Museum of Science and Industry Christmas Around the World.
 I knew it would be a must-visit for us.
 Colton loves science experiments, and I love holiday decorations.
 It was a win-win.